saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 \#\#Bar chart of Ethnicity & Facility

-This BarChart shows us that the majority of Latinos served attend the North Omaha Campus and the Heartland Family Service-Central location.
+This BarChart shows us that the majority of Latinos served to attend the North Omaha Campus and the Heartland Family Service-Central location.

 ![](WrittenSummary_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->

 # Conclusion

 Our research takes a deep dive into the inner workings of HFS facilities.
 We looked at appointment delays, missed appointments, and the ethnicities at each facility.
-We found large discrepancies in appointment delays, missed appoinments, and the number of persons with a latino ethnicity among locations.
+We found large discrepancies in appointment delays, missed appointments, and the number of persons with a Latino ethnicity among locations.
 These results are detailed via the plots in the above section.
-Firstly, while we find that appointment delays vary widely among facilities, some facilities, such as schools, have a faster registration and approval process wheras counties take much longer.
+Firstly, while we find that appointment delays vary widely among facilities, some facilities, such as schools, have a faster registration and approval process, wheras counties take much longer.
 We also saw that the overall enrollment delay tends to decrease over time.
-In a similar vein, we found that missed appointments vary by multiple factors based on location.
-Where the Sarpy location might have a ten-percent missed appointment rate, the Blondo location has a nearly thirty-percent rate of missed appointments.
+We found that missed appointments vary by multiple factors based on location in a similar vein.
+The Sarpy location might have a ten-percent missed appointment rate, but the Blondo location has a nearly thirty-percent rate of missed appointments.
 In our opinion, this unveils a massive discrepancy in the user experience and facility operations.
 However, we are not such why this delay occurs.
-We suspect the delay might be a function of facility accessability, such as traffic, parking, or alternative transportation options.
-Thirdly, we analyzed the number of latinos by location.
-We found that three locations standout as serving this demographic and suggest each of these locations has billingual staff to support their experience at HFS.
-Based on these findings, we believe that HFS can better understand the differences in user experience by facility and improve the user experience throughout Nebraska and Iowa locations.
+We suspect the delay might be a function of facility accessibility, such as traffic, parking, or alternative transportation options.
+Thirdly, we analyzed the number of Latinos by location.
+We found that three locations stand out as serving this demographic and suggest each of these locations has bilingual staff to support their experience at HFS.
+Based on these findings, we believe that HFS can better understand the differences in user experience by the facility and improve the user experience throughout Nebraska and Iowa locations.

 # Reference